 PL8 Professional Mandoline – PL8 1000

-While you may not find any professional chefs weighing in on this one, it’s one of the top 3 bestsellers on Amazon.
-In fact it’s a bit pricier than its competitors, but that may be justified because it’s loaded with features.
+While you may not find any professional chefs weighing in on this one, it’s a long-time bestseller on Amazon.
+It usually costs a little more than its competitors, but that may be justified because it’s loaded with features.

 The slicing deck is stainless steel and extra wide, giving you more room for big potatoes or other large vegetables such as cabbage.